Everybody, Sing!: Development and production

 The Philippine game show was first revealed in early-2020 as an upcoming show, that was supposed to air in the same year as part of ABS-CBN original programming.
 It was also later revealed that the game show is set to premiere on March 15, 2020, on ABS-CBN, replacing Vice Ganda's late-night comedy talk show Gandang Gabi, Vice!; however, on March 13, 2020, Vice Ganda announced in Piling Lucky, a segment of It's Showtime, that the production of the game show is postponed, in addition to that, the game show's pilot episode on March 15, 2020, is cancelled due to safety and health concerns brought by the COVID-19 pandemic.

+On September 13, 2026, ABS‑CBN announced a minor scheduling adjustment for the remaining episodes of Everybody Sing Season 4.
+To facilitate the return of the network’s iconic comedy and talk show Gandang Gabi Vice, the program is allotted a 15‑minute extended intermission/transition period, concluding in time for Gandang Gabi Vice to begin promptly at 10:00 PM (PHT).
+The modification was implemented to ensure smoother programming flow and accommodate Vice Ganda’s dual‑franchise continuity within the network’s primetime weekend lineup, while maintaining the core entertainment format and runtime of the singing game show itself.

 Kapamilya, due to the ongoing public health issue brought by the COVID-19 pandemic, Everybody, Sing! ... the new show that I will be hosting this Sunday ... we are reaching out that the premiere of the pilot episode of Everybody, Sing! is temporarily postponed this Sunday, on March 15 ... until the situation caused by COVID-19 has not calmed down.